 How Do I File a Surgical Error Lawsuit?

-How Do Christopher Mellino and Tom Robenalt Differ from Other Surgical Error Lawyers?
+How Does Christopher Mellino Differ from Other Surgical Error Lawyers?

 First, you will never see us on TV, the side of a bus, or a billboard.
 Attorneys and satisfied clients send us the majority of our caseload.
 For instance, another firm was representing Cathy S. in another matter when her 78-year-old mother died of septic shock.